 Our certified Sleep Technicians will set up the study and answer all questions you may have.
 They will monitor you in the lab while you sleep.

-5. What time do I have to come to the sleep laboratory at and what time will you wake me up at?
+5. What time do I have to come to the sleep laboratory and what time will you wake me up?